TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-04_Symmetric_encryption.md

 In computers, we can convert alfabetical letters to numerical values by using the ASCII encoding (how letters are stored in a byte) to perform these operations easier.

 Modern encryption using computers works a little bit different; the computer performs an XOR operation on the bits to encrypt or decrypt the message.
 A cipher has perfect secrecy (the ciphertext doesn't reveal anything about the plaintext) if for any given cipher text, there exists only 1 key.
-The "One Time Pad" is such a method, but the downside of OTP is that the key needs to be atleast as long as the text, therefor it's not efficient.
+The "One Time Pad" is such a method, but the downside of OTP is that the key needs to be atleast as long as the text, therefore it's not efficient.

 In simple terms, good cryptography is not about being perfectly secure, but to make it as hard as possible to crack, whilst still being efficient to encrypt/decrypt.
 There are a couple of mathemetical problems, that take an incredible amount of processing power, such as prime factorisation and discrete logarithms problems.
-By using a key with a long enough length, it's not impossible to crack a key, but with today's processing powers, it would take 1000's of years to do so (and therefor it is considered safe).
+By using a key with a long enough length, it's not impossible to crack a key, but with today's processing powers, it would take 1000's of years to do so (and therefore it is considered safe).

 ## Key terminology
 - Plaintext: original/input text